+Both of these fin configurations are great and provide a number of benefits, so it’s a hard question to answer.
 However, we’re going to tackle it as best we can, comparing the benefits of each fin option and seeing which one comes out on top.

 The Thruster Fin Setup

-He created three equal-sized fins, with one in the middle and toward the back of the board and the other two sitting either side, angled inward.
+He created three equal-sized fins, with one in the middle towards the back of the surfboard and the other two sitting either side near the rails, angled inward.

 The Quad Fin Setup